RMS Adriatic (1906): Characteristics

+The Adriatic stood out from her sister ships for the luxury of her facilities.
+In addition to the sumptuous dining room topped with a glass roof, the smoking room adorned with stained glass, and the lounges she shared with its sister ships, she was also equipped with a gymnasium, and was the first liner to be equipped with Victorian-style Turkish baths, as well as an indoor swimming pool.
+At the start of her career, the Adriatic could carry 425 first class, 500 second class, and 1,900 third class passengers (all accompanied by 560 crew members).
+From 1919, she was redesigned to carry 400 first class, 465 second class and 1,300 third class passengers.
+Finally, from 1928, her capacities were transformed to carry 506 cabin class, 560 tourist class, and 404 third class passengers.

 Early career

-When the Adriatic entered service, she was celebrated by the White Star Line as "the largest ship in the world" (although the Kaiserin Auguste Victoria overtook her by only 40 tons), and the company organized a departure with great fanfare for her maiden voyage from Liverpool to New York on 8 May 1907, arriving in New York on 16 May 1907 with 2,502 passengers onboard (365 first class, 335 second class and 1,802 third class).
-The liner sails under the command of Captain Edward Smith, who transferred from the Baltic.
+When the Adriatic entered service, she was celebrated by the White Star Line as "the largest ship in the world" (although the Kaiserin Auguste Victoria overtook her by 40 tons), and the company organized a departure with great fanfare for her maiden voyage from Liverpool to New York on 8 May 1907, arriving in New York on 16 May 1907 with 2,502 passengers onboard (365 first class, 335 second class and 1,802 third class), completing the crossing in 7 days, 1 hour and 45 minutes at an average speed of 17.02 knots.
+The liner sailed under the command of Captain Edward Smith, who transferred from the Baltic.

-After her maiden voyage, she was transferred to the Southampton – New York route, arriving in Southampton to a very warm welcome on 30 May 1907, and inaugurating White Star's Southampton service on 5 June 1907.
-She was the first White Star liner to use Southampton's newly-built dock, named the White Star Dock.
-(In 1922 it was renamed the Ocean Dock.)
+After her maiden voyage, she was transferred to the Southampton – New York route, arriving in Southampton to a very warm welcome on the evening of 30 May 1907 after briefly calling at Plymouth and Cherbourg, and inaugurating White Star's Southampton service on 5 June 1907.
+She was the first White Star liner to use Southampton's newly built dock, named the "White Star Dock."
+(In 1922 it was renamed the "Ocean Dock.")
 This port, hitherto little frequented by British companies, was indeed chosen to serve as the base for the new express service desired by White Star, in view of the arrival of its Olympic-class liners.
 It also had the advantage of allowing a French stopover in Cherbourg.
 The Adriatic was thus assigned to this new service alongside the Oceanic, the Teutonic and the Majestic.
 At the same time, Liverpool becomes a secondary port of departure for services provided by the Baltic, the Cedric, the Celtic, and the Arabic.
 The Adriatic ran the Southampton route until 1911 when RMS Olympic replaced her.
 Adriatic then returned to the Liverpool route.